Rip It: Flavors and ingredients

 The drinks come in a variety of flavors (13 different ones as of 2020).
 There are sugar-free versions of some flavors as well as 2 fl oz shots.
 Some flavors are available in both 16 and 8 fl oz cans.

 The drink contains 160% daily value of vitamin C, 240% daily value of vitamin B6, and 830% daily value of vitamin B12 per 16 fl oz serving according to product packaging (purchase date: 2020-11-24).
 It also contains taurine, caffeine, inositol, and guarana seed extract.
 Sugar-free versions contain sucralose and acesulfame potassium.
 Rip It drinks average about 160 mg of caffeine per 16 fl oz can, with the Le-MOAN’R flavor containing 204 mg of caffeine.
 The 2 fl oz shot versions contain about 100 mg of caffeine, with some flavors containing as much as 135 mg.

 Sponsoring

-In 2020, the brand sponsored the 100Talk Podcast, aimed fans of 100 Thieves esports.
+In 2020, the brand sponsored the 100Talk Podcast, aimed at fans of the 100 Thieves esports organization.
 They previously sponsored Olympic champion alpine skier Julia Mancuso in 2010 and the No. 16 car in the Automobile Racing Club of America driven by Joey Coulter in 2012.

 Support of U.S. military

-The drink is popular and was widely consumed by U.S. forces in Afghanistan and Iraq.
+The drink, before the departure from the Middle East, was widely consumed by U.S. forces in Afghanistan and Iraq.
 In a 2016 interview, an Army staff sergeant noted that "over three-quarters of military personnel are drinking this stuff on the regular".
 The brand highlights its support for the United States Military in its marketing.